 Always make sure your helmet fits properly and is securely fastened.

 Gloves protect your hands from the elements and injuries in a fall.

 They should fit snugly and be made from durable leather or Kevlar.

-A heavy jacket helps protect your upper body in the fall and also keeps you warm in cold weather.
-Look for a coat made from sturdy leather or Kevlar, with padding in the elbows and shoulders.
+A heavy jacket helps protect your upper body in the fall and keeps you warm in cold weather.
+Look for a sturdy leather or Kevlar coat with padding on the elbows and shoulders.

 Visibility is integral to protecting yourself riding a motorcycle.
 This means wearing bright clothing and ensuring your bike has working headlights and taillights.
 It is also a good idea to ride in well-lit areas and avoid blind spots.

 It is essential to obey all traffic laws while on the open road.
 This not only keeps you safe, but it also protects other motorists from having to deal with reckless riders.
 Remember, even though you may feel in control of your motorcycle, you are putting yourself and others at risk if you break the law.

 When you're out on the open road, it's important to remember to ride defensively.
 This means being aware of your surroundings and avoiding potential hazards.
 Here are some tips to help you ride defensively: